WICG/turtledove/Fenced_Frames_Ads_Reporting.md

 header.

 This allows for the following use cases:
-- A root frame is served with `Allow-Cross-Origin-Event-Reporting: true`, and a cross-origin subframe sets automatic beacon data with `crossOriginExposed=true`.
+- A root frame inside a fenced frame tree is served with `Allow-Cross-Origin-Event-Reporting: true`, and a cross-origin subframe calls `setReportEventDataForAutomaticBeacons` with `crossOriginExposed=true`.
   Automatic beacons triggered from the subframe will send with the `eventData` that was set in the subframe.
-- A root ad frame is served with `Allow-Cross-Origin-Event-Reporting: true` and sets automatic beacon data with `crossOriginExposed=true`.
+- A root frame inside a fenced frame tree is served with `Allow-Cross-Origin-Event-Reporting: true` and calls `setReportEventDataForAutomaticBeacons` with `crossOriginExposed=true`.
 A cross-origin subframe is served with `Allow-Fenced-Frame-Automatic-Beacons: true`.
 Automatic beacons triggered from the subframe will send with the `eventData` that was set in the root frame.

 #### Credentials in Beacons